SapitoSucio/froggo-guides/docs/script_commands.md

 \***query_sql**("your MySQL query"{, **<array variable\>**{, **<array variable\>**{, ...}}});\
 \***query_logsql**("your MySQL query"{, **<array variable\>**{, **<array variable\>**{, ...}}});

 Executes an SQL query.
-A 'select' query can fill array variables with up to 2 billion rows of values, and will return the number of rows (i.e. array size) or -1 on failure.
+A `select` query can fill array variables with up to 2 billion rows of values, and will return the number of rows (i.e. array size) or -1 on failure.

-> Note that 'query_sql' runs on the main database while 'query_logsql' runs on the log database.
+> Note that `query_sql` runs on the main database while `query_logsql` runs on the log database.

 Example:
 ```cpp